linode/docs/docs/guides/development/nodejs/how-to-use-yarn/index.md

     yarn global remove tailwindcss

-Finally, you can also use the `upgrade` command globally, as in:
+Finally, you can also use the `upgrade` command globally to upgrade all packages to their latest version.

     yarn global upgrade